Marikina: Religion

 The Our Lady of the Abandoned Church, completed in 1572, is the seat of Nuestra Señora de los Desamparados, the Patron Saint of Marikina.
 The majority of the city's population is Roman Catholic.

-Alternative incarnations of Christianity are promoting their version of faith in the Philippines includes Iglesia ni Cristo, Seventh-day Adventist Church, Members Church of God International, The Church of Jesus Christ of Latter-day Saints, Philippine Independent Church or popularly known as Aglipayan Church, the second-largest catholic denomination in Marikina, and among other small Baptist churches and Christian groups.
-Pentecostal Missionary Church of Christ (4th Watch) headquarter is located Barangay Sto.
-Niño.
+Alternative incarnations of Christianity promoting their version of faith in the Philippines include Iglesia ni Cristo, the Seventh-day Adventist Church, Members Church of God International, The Church of Jesus Christ of Latter-day Saints, the Philippine Independent Church or popularly known as Aglipayan Church, the second-largest catholic denomination in Marikina, among other small Baptist churches and Christian groups.
+The headquarters of the Pentecostal Missionary Church of Christ (4th Watch) are located in the city.
 Other small religions in Marikina are Hinduism, Buddhism, Islam, and Sikhism.